 Although John F. Savage was a giant in the financial services industry, he was best known as a caring, practical, and humorous man.
 He inspired everyone he met and graciously gave back to his community.

 John Savage founded Savage and Associates in 1957 from a tiny office with no secretary.
 In just 14 years, the agency grew from approximately $4 million in annual production to over $50 million.
-John was a Qualifying and Life Member of the Million Dollar Round Table and principle speaker at conventions and seminars worldwide.
+John was a Qualifying and Life Member of the Million Dollar Round Table and a principle speaker at conventions and seminars worldwide.

-According to his brother Bob Savage, past president of the firm, “John was a teacher and coach who was very fond of one-liners.
+According to his brother, Bob Savage, past president of the firm, “John was a teacher and coach who was very fond of one-liners.
 He loved to inspire people with funny stories that offered insights into how they could overcome problems and achieve success.”